ehart-altair/SimpsonsParadox/README.md

 Some of the existing resources we reference in this project:
 * Simpsons R Package: https://rdrr.io/cran/Simpsons/man/Simpsons.html
 * Can you Trust the Trend: Discovering Simpson's Paradoxes in Social Data: https://arxiv.org/abs/1801.04385

+#### Note
+This function was created as part of a summer internship project at Altair.
+Please let [me](walaamar@outlook.com) know if you have any feedback!